kookie96/kookie96/README.md

 # <samp>Kayla Grant</samp><img src = "https://github.com/kookie96/kookie96/assets/132961391/a66ebd82-1a56-4260-9992-34d4d868a7f6" width="30px" height="30px">

-<samp>Hello World 🌎!
-I'm Kayla Grant and currently a student at Kennesaw State University, majoring in computer science 👩🏾‍🎓.
-I enjoy building applications to elevate people and take challenges to a new level.
+<samp>Hello World!🌎 I'm Kayla Grant and currently a student at Kennesaw State University, majoring in computer science.👩🏾‍🎓 I enjoy building applications to elevate people and take challenges to a new level.
 Some programming languages I love working with include Java, HTML, CSS, and Javascript. </samp>

 <samp>🚀 Feel free to discover my projects down below!</samp>